 2. Say Hello to Job Security

-According to the Bureau of Labor Statistics, the employment of radiologic technologists is going to increase by 12 percent from 2016 to 2026, which is higher than most occupations.
+According to the Bureau of Labor Statistics, the employment of radtechs is going to increase by 12 percent from 2016 to 2026, which is higher than most occupations.
 The increase in the industry will create plenty of job openings for people like you.

-Being in an innovative medical field, radiologic technologists will always be needed.
+Being in an innovative medical field, RTs will always be needed.
 Plus, the more credentials and experience you have in radiology, the more valuable you are- promising even more job security.

 3. There are Very Competitive Wages

 The average annual salary for a radiologic technologist is $57,450 with the highest paid radiologic technologist making over $82,590.
-Radiologic technologists are often offered benefits and retirement plans on top of their pay.
+They are often offered benefits and retirement plans on top of their pay.

-A career as a radiologic technologist will set you up for a life of success and stability with nowhere to go but up.
+This type of career will set you up for a life of success and stability with nowhere to go but up.

 4. This is Not Another Office Job

 Forget the nine to five crunch.
 If you crave constant interaction and dread sitting in an office every day then this is the job for you.
-A job in radiologic technology will provide you with the hands-on interaction that your mind and body have perhaps been craving.
+A job in rad tech will provide you with the hands-on interaction that your mind and body have perhaps been craving.

 There are plenty of hands-on interactions through the operation of imaging equipment, positioning patients for procedures and working with radiologists to determine results.

 On top of that, no two days are ever the same.
-Radiologic technologists deal with different patients, different scenarios and different imaging procedures every day.
+RTs deal with different patients, different scenarios and different imaging procedures every day.
 This task-oriented job will definitely keep you on your toes.